 JR: The on-line meetings were interesting meetings to sit in and I think Hawk Board represented themselves incredibly well and I actually think we got the result which we wanted and through yourself and Nick Fox being quite open and very much straight to the point in the meeting.
 Because if we'd sat in the shadows and just listened to what they said, we actually wouldn't have made as much headway as we did.

 JR: I wanted to ask the board, is where do we go now?
-I think one thing which is being talked about is and I hate the use of the word, but it's just an example is tethering licences.
+I think one thing which is being talked about is, and I hate the use of the word, but it's just an example, is tethering licences.

 Throughout the hawking season, it’s something entirely doable.
 We apply for game licences and things.
 So, can we apply for a tethering licence?
 And I actually think most good falconers have got perfectly adequate enclosures with their free lofting and moulting Hawks in, and that's perfectly fine.
 I think the issue is new private keepers who are tethering their Hawks 24/7 and throughout the year they're being malted out on blocks.
 People who should be governed a bit more by Defra.
 You know there's too many outfits which are going round in shopping centres, village fetes and country shows showing horrific tethering practises and it's slowly going to trickle down the ranks and I think falconers could bear the brunt.